j-resilient/AA_Questions/README.md

 The QuestionsDatabase class only returns hashes.
 Each database has a corresponding model class to create objects out of the data returned from the database.
 We were give the names and a little information for each method we needed to create.
 ## Rspec Tests
-All of the rspec tests are based on the seeded values from import_db.sql .
+All of the rspec tests are based on the seeded values from import_db.sql, so you have to reset the database prior to running the specs.